All Episodes

 Shortly after the funds were released, Charles Roth's niece, our journalist, got offered an internship at Creamer's firm, Democracy Partners.

-Carlson said he was looking for an immigration lawyer with powerful connections for a wealthy client in Syria who wanted to live in the U.S. Making the phone call on the coin.
+Carlson said he was looking for an immigration lawyer with powerful connections for a wealthy client in Syria who wanted to live in the U.S. Making the phone call.

-I just need to I will try and sign a couple of good referrals to you and get back to you pretty quickly.
+I just need to, I will try and find a couple of good referrals to you and get back to you pretty quickly.

 Okay.